vectorNull/microBlog/README.md

 # microBlog

 This app is pretty straightforward.
 Just creating two services (post and comments) with a basic react frontend.
 It's my foray into microservices.
+I've left comments throughout the code to explain my process.
+I won't be using a database so the data will not persist.

 Tech used:
 - NodeJS